ashokmohank/handson/handson/README.md

 1. Controlled Components (Two way binding)

-- Values are binded with State
+- Values are binded with State with handlers on each of the control
+- Two way binding, i.e the values/changes are written back to the html controls and also maintained by the react's state

 2. Uncontrolled Components (One way binding)